top of page

 Magical Garden is a relaxing farming simulator.
 You play as a garden witch who harvests plants and brews potions.

-In Celestia's Magical Garden, you play as a green witch who grows plants, brews potions, and solves spell riddles to uncover magical mysteries and unlock potions.
+In Celestia's Magical Garden, you play as a green witch who grows plants, brews potions, and solves spell riddles to uncover magical mysteries and unlock new recipes.

 The goal was to create a relaxing farming experience with meaningful progression.
-Instead of grinding crops for money, players advance by solving riddles and unlocking potion recipes.
+Rather than grinding for currency, players advance by solving riddles and discovering potion recipes through exploration and puzzle-solving.
+Focused on building interconnected simulation loops that prioritize discovery over repetitive grinding.

 PC or Apple Computer Required

-Every action in the garden feeds directly into potion crafting and every potion crafting, and every potion ties back into progression.
-My role was to ensure these systems felt cohesive rather than sisoloed.
+Every action in the garden feeds directly into potion crafting, and every crafting action ties back into player progression.
+My role was to ensure these systems felt cohesive rather than isolated from one another.

 Farming simulators rely on multiple interconnected systems.
-The biggest challenge was ensuring gardening, inventory, inventory, crafting, and narrative progression felt like one cohesive experience instead of isolated features.
+The biggest challenge was ensuring that gardening, inventory, crafting, and narrative progression felt like one cohesive experience rather than a collection of separate features.

-We also needed a progression system that felt more rewarding than simply farming crops to sell for currency.
-The design had to support discovery and problem solving rather than repetition.
+We also needed a progression system that felt rewarding rather than repetitive.
+The design had to support discovery and problem-solving over grinding

-As the Technical Game Designer, I structured the data flow between all core systems.
+As Technical Game Designer, I structured the data flow between all core systems.

 I designed the backend logic that connected: